awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baselines.md

 + An instance can have only one patch baseline defined for it\.
 + The formats of package names you can add to lists of approved patches and rejected patches for a patch baseline depend on the type of operating system you are patching\.

-  For information about accepted formats for lists of approved patches and rejected patches, see [About Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.
+  For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.

-For information about creating a patch baseline, see [Create a Custom Patch Baseline](sysman-patch-baseline-console.md) and [Tutorial: Patch a Server Environment \(Command Line\)](sysman-patch-cliwalk.md)\.
+For information about creating a patch baseline, see [Create a custom patch baseline](sysman-patch-baseline-console.md) and [Tutorial: Patch a server environment \(command line\)](sysman-patch-cliwalk.md)\.